revathskumar/blog.revathskumar.com/_posts/2017-03-29-fringerprints-are-not-passwords.md

 ![fake fingerprint](https://s3.ap-south-1.amazonaws.com/revathskumar-blog-images/2017/fingerprints/jio-fingerprintsales.png)

-Fingerprint is something which we leave everywhere you touch your phone, wallet, door handle you name it, that means you are advertising that here is my password everywhere and use the same to secure everything.
+Fingerprint is something which we leave everywhere when you touch your phone, wallet, door handle you name it, that means you are advertising that here is my password everywhere and use the same to secure everything.